emqx/emqx/apps/emqx_mt/README.md

 ## Tenant Namespace Extraction (available in Open-Source Edition)

-Starting from **EMQX 5.9**, MQTT clients with a client attribute named `tns` will be considered a multi-tenant client.
+Starting from **EMQX 5.9**, MQTT clients with a client attribute named `tns` will be considered a client belonging to the corresponding tenant.

 This client attribute assignment is from config `mqtt.client_attrs_init` setting.
 For example: